Pigeon Feathers and Other Stories

 Pigeon Feathers and Other Stories is a collection of 19 works of short fiction by John Updike.
-The volume is Updike's first collection of short stories, published by Alfred A. Knopf in 1962.
+The volume is Updike's second collection of short stories, published by Alfred A. Knopf in 1962.

 It includes the stories "Wife-Wooing" and "A&P", which have both been anthologized.

 Pigeon Feathers and Other Stories was a finalist for the National Book Award in 1962.

-"A&P" and the title story, " Pigeon Feathers", were both adapted into films (see below).
+"A&P" and the title story, "Pigeon Feathers", were both adapted into films (see below).

 Stories

 All the stories were first published in The New Yorker unless otherwise indicated: